 One of the great ironies of rotator cuff surgery is that the patients believe it will work for them more than the surgeons believe it will work for them.
 So these people proceed with the surgery anyway.

 Patient confidence in rotator cuff surgery is high.
 A lot of research shows that confidence is unfounded and misguided.
-Re-tear rate of a surgically repaired shoulder could be anywhere from 20 – 90%
+“The results of (rotator cuff surgery) are not as predictable as the patient, family, trainer, coach and doctor would like to think.”

 - According to one athletic study from Loyola University Health System: “The results of (rotator cuff) treatment are not as predictable as the patient, family, trainer, coach and doctor would like to think.”(1)